Search

 The compatibility of Islam and democracy

-Muslim democrats, including Ahmad Moussalli (professor of Political science at the American University of Beirut), argue that concepts in the Qur'an point towards some form of democracy, or at least away from despotism.
-These concepts include shura (consultation), ijma' (consensus), al-hurriyya (freedom), al-huqquq al-shar'iyya (legitimate rights).
-For example shura (Aal `Imran 3:159, Ash-Shura 42:38) may include electing leaders to represent and govern on the community’s behalf.
-Government by the people is not therefore necessarily incompatible with the rule of Islam, whilst it has also been argued that rule by a religious authority is not the same as rule by a representative of Allah.
-This viewpoint, however, is disputed by more traditional Muslims.
+Muslim democrats argue that the Qu'ran insists on shura, that is "mutual consultation", in deciding communal affairs (Aal `Imran 3:159, Ash-Shura 42:38), which may include electing leaders to represent and govern on the community’s behalf.
+Government by the people is not therefore necessarily incompatible with the rule of Islam, whilst it has also been argued that rule by an religious authority is not the same as rule by a representative of Allah.

 Sunni and Shia traditions